Configurable Work Item Statuses

 Feature flags and licensed feature

-The actor needs to be the root group.
+The actor always needs to be the root group.

-For testing purposes, the feature flag is currently enabled in production for the Plan Stage testing group called gl-demo-ultimate-plan-stage.
+For testing purposes, all feature flags are enabled in production for the Plan Stage testing groups called gl-demo-premium-plan-stage and gl-demo-ultimate-plan-stage.

 Since the feature will only be available in Premium and Ultimate tier, we consider it a licensed feature.